-To incorporate sustainable design principles the easiest way is to select environment friendly materials.
-Energy conservation can be achieved through every stage of material life cycle.
-The Life cycle can be divided into pre-building, building and post building stage.
+The first step to low cost housing material selection is to select ecofriendly building materials.
+This also enhanaces the sustainable design principle.
+The life cycle of a building os pre-building, building and post-building stages.
+Each stage of building should be such that they help conserve the energy.
 These three stages indicate flow of building materials through different stages of a building.
 Pre-building stage mainly consists of manufacture which is subdivided in processing, packing and transport.
 The building phase mainly consists of construction, operation and maintenance whilst as the last stage would be disposal where the material can be recycled or reused.

 2) Recycling of wastes in Manufacturing – The wastes which can be recycled can and used in masonries whilst as wooden wastes can be used in manufacture of plywood or soft boards.
 (Courtesy-BMTPC)

-3) Reducing Embodied Energy and use of Natural materials – The total energy required to produce a material is called embodied energy.
-The energy is gained by burning of fossil fuels.
+3) Reducing Energy Consumption and use of Natural materials – The total energy required to produce a material is called embodied energy.
 The greater a materials embodied energy; it requires a greater usage of non-renewable sources.
 It is therefore advantageous to use materials or composite materials prepared from the wastages.
 The natural materials such as stones, wood, lime, sand and bamboo can be used in ample where ever possible.
 The natural materials impact more sustainability to structures as well as they are friendlier to environment.

 5) Energy Efficiency – Energy efficiently of a building material can be measured through various factors as its R value, shading coefficient, luminous efficiency or fuel efficiency.
 Energy efficient materials must reduce the amount of generated energy.

-6)Use of non-toxic materials – The type of materials used, play a significant role in health of people constructing a building and people occupying the building hence to maintain a good air quality inside and outside, the selection of materials should be done with care.
+6)Use of non-toxic building materials: Use of toxic building materials can significantly impact the health of construction people and the occupants of the building.
+Thus it is advisable to use the non-toxic building materials for construction.
 There are several chemicals including formaldehydes, benzene, ammonia, resins, chemicals in insulations, ply boards which are present in furnishings and building material.
-The health effect of these toxic materials must be considered while their selection and they must be used only where-ever required.
+The effect on health of these toxic materials must be considered while their selection and they should be used only where-ever required.

 Higher air cycling is recommended while installation of materials having volatile organic compound such as several adhesives, paints, sealants, cleaners and so on.

-7) Longitivity, durability and maintenance of a material – The materials having longer life are considered to be good for construction due to their permanence.
-The durable material in long term would be cost effective than the materials which need to be replaced.
+7) Longitivity, durability and maintenance of building material: The use of durable cosntruction materials does not only enhance the life of the building but also reduces the cost of maintenance.
 The lower maintenance costs naturally save a lot of building operating cost.
 The materials used in building determine the long term costs of an operating.

-8) Recyclability and reusability – A material should be available in form which can be recyclable or reusable.
+8) Recyclability and reusability of building material: A material should be available in form which can be recyclable or reusable.
 Ex – the plastics waste can be used for recycling and producing newer materials.
 The scrap from steel can be used to manufacture the rcc bars, binding covers and other miscellaneous steel products in building construction.

 9) Biodegrability –A material should be able to decompose naturally when